 The San Francisco Bay Area Water Emergency Transportation Authority (WETA) is expanding and improving facilities at the existing ferry terminal in downtown San Francisco.
 The project will add ferry gates, improve pedestrian circulation and ferry patron boarding, enhance emergency response capabilities, and accommodate anticipated increases in ferry ridership.
-The project includes construction of two new ferry gates (Gates F and G) and four new berths, landside pedestrian circulation improvements, installation of amenities such as weather-protected areas for queuing, and covering of the current "lagoon" area south of the Ferry Building.
-This covered area will enhance emergency response capabilities and serve as a new public plaza in the heart of the Ferry Building area.
-The new gates and amenities will support projects currently under development to provide new ferry service to Richmond, Treasure Island, and other locations, as well as efforts to enhance existing services.
-As part of this project, WETA will also refurbish and assume control of the adjacent Gate E. Construction commenced June 2017 and completion is expected in 2019.
+The project includes construction of two new ferry gates (Gates F and G) and four new berths, landside pedestrian circulation improvements, installation of amenities such as weather-protected areas for queuing and covering of the current "lagoon" area south of the Ferry Building.
+This covered area will enhance emergency response capabilities and serve as a new public plaza in the heart of the Ferry Building area, supporting passenger queuing, markets, and public use.
+The new gates and amenities will support new ferry service to Richmond, Treasure Island, and other locations, as well as efforts to enhance existing services.
+As part of this project, WETA will also refurbish and assume control of the adjacent Gate E. Project construction commenced June 2017.
+In 2019, WETA opened the two new gates and plans to open the third gate and public plaza in 2020.